 Hear from an EMU grad who is now the principal of Lancaster Mennonite School—New Danville

-- Over the past 10 years, nearly 90% of EMU students who completed EMU’s pre-medical program were accepted into medical school.
+- Over the past 14 years, more than 80% of EMU students who completed EMU’s pre-medical program were accepted into medical school.

 - Acceptance rate for all health sciences – veterinary school, dental, etc. – is over 90%.